Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Physical mechanisms generating synchrotron spectral moments

 One can also assess the relative stability of the polarization angle for different fields, \textit{e.g.}, by comparing $\Im(\underline{w}_{1,E}/\underline{w}_{0,E})$ with $\Im(\underline{w}_1/\underline{w}_0)$ as a measure of how strongly $P_E$ and $P$ respond to line-of-sight mixing.

-We display in Fig.~\ref{fig:superposition} the effect of superposing two components along the line of sight with different $\beta$ and $\psi$.
-The SED amplitude (\textit{upper panel}) is affected by higher-order complexity around the pivot scale, and the polarization angle evolves from $\psi_a$ at low frequency to $\psi_b$ at high frequency (\textit{lower panel}) (as for the next examples of this section, the absolute values and units of polarization do not matter for the discussion).
+{We show in Fig.~\ref{fig:superposition} the effect of superposing two components along the line of sight with different $\beta$ and $\psi$.
+For two components with two complex power-laws $P_a$ and $P_b$, the modulus contains an interference term,

+so the curvature of the amplitude is not determined only by the scalar sum of the two power laws.
+In the illustrative case shown here, $\psi_a=\pi/8$ and $\psi_b=-\pi/8$, hence $\Delta\psi=\pi/4$ and the resulting SED (amplitude) is positively curved; for larger angular separations, of order $\Delta\psi\simeq \pi/2$, the destructive interference term can make the amplitude of the sum fall below the scalar sum, and individual frequency branches can display negative effective curvature.
+In any case, the SED (\textit{upper panel}) is affected by higher-order complexity around the pivot scale, and the polarization angle evolves from $\psi_a$ at low frequency to $\psi_b$ at high frequency (\textit{lower panel}) (as for the next examples of this section, the absolute values and units of polarization do not matter for the discussion).}